How a Breathable Waterproof Long Coat Stays Dry

 How is a long coat's breathability different from a short jacket's?

-A long coat covers more of your body, specifically the torso and upper legs, which can trap more heat and moisture.
-This makes effective breathability even more critical.
-Features like two-way zippers and extensive back venting are more important on a long coat to promote airflow across a larger surface area and prevent heat buildup around your legs.Does a DWR coating affect breathability?
+A long coat covers the torso and legs, trapping more heat.
+Effective breathability is critical here.
+Features like two-way zippers and back venting promote airflow across the larger surface area.Does a DWR coating affect breathability?

-Yes, indirectly but significantly.
-A functioning DWR coating is essential for breathability.
-It prevents the outer fabric from becoming saturated with water.
-If the outer fabric "wets out," it creates a barrier of water that blocks the membrane's pores, stopping moisture vapor from escaping and making the coat feel heavy and non-breathable.Can a coat be 100% waterproof and 100% breathable?
+Yes.
+If the outer fabric "wets out," it creates a water barrier that blocks the membrane's pores, stopping moisture from escaping and making the coat feel heavy.Can a coat be 100% waterproof and 100% breathable?